 ‘Progressives’ have not changed their tune since then.
 Neither the carbon tax bill sponsored by Sens.
 Barbara Boxer (D-Calif.) and Bernie Sanders (I.-Vt.) nor that sponsored by Rep. Henry Waxman (D-Calif.) and Sen. Sheldon Whitehouse (D-R.I.) would remove one iota of the EPA’s authority to regulate greenhouse gases.
 Instead, Boxer-Sanders would impose new EPA regulations on hydraulic fracturing.
 Waxman-Whitehouse preemptively safeguards EPA’s regulatory turf, stating: “Nothing in this Act shall affect the application of any other provision of law to a covered entity, or the responsibility for a covered entity to comply with any such provision of law.”
 California Democrats last month rejected a plan to replace the State’s cap-and-trade program with a carbon tax.

 Let’s get real.
 When was the last time you heard the Sierra Club, NRDC, Bill McKibben, or Gina McCarthy say that Massachusetts v.
-EPA, EPA’s greenhouse gas regulations, the Renewable Fuel Standard, new-car fuel economy standards, DOE energy efficiency standards, the incandescent light bulb ban, Stimulus subsidies for Solyndra, and the proliferation of state-level renewable energy quota were all just a strategy to put conservatives over a barrel so we’d finally ask for a carbon tax to make those regulations, mandates, and subsidies go away?
+EPA, EPA’s greenhouse gas regulations, the Renewable Fuel Standard, new-car fuel economy standards, DOE energy efficiency standards, the incandescent light bulb ban, Stimulus subsidies for Solyndra, and the proliferation of state-level renewable energy quota are all just bargaining chips they would gladly trade in for a carbon tax?

 Political calculations aside, a carbon tax is just a subtler form of the same fatal conceit Stelzer finds objectionable about targeted subsidies and tax breaks, and renewable energy mandates.
 A carbon tax still presumes that policymakers know the basic direction in which energy markets should evolve.
 It’s still an attempt to rig the game in favor green energy (in Obama’s words, “to finally make renewable energy the profitable kind of energy in America”).
 It’s still designed to suppress fossil-energy consumption before commercially-viable alternatives exist.
 It still assumes the “social cost of carbon” is a known quantity (utterly ridiculous).
 It further assumes politicians can be trusted to use carbon tax revenues to offset other taxes rather than feed their spending compulsions (equally ridiculous).